Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Introduction

 \section{Introduction}

-\lettrine{T}{his} article presents a full parameterization of the Modified Marrone-Treanor (MMT) model for coupled internal energy relaxation and dissociation in five-species air ($\mathrm{N_2}$, $\mathrm{O_2}$, $\mathrm{NO}$, $\mathrm{N}$ and $\mathrm{O}$).
-Models like this are needed for performing computational fluid dynamics (CFD) simulations of high temperature air flows where the gas exists in thermal and chemical nonequilibrium, such as those found in hypersonic flow.
-Many hypersonic thermochemical models in the literature are parameterized by fitting results to shock-tube (or other) experimental data, which often are affected by significant uncertainty.
+\lettrine{T}{his} article presents the most complete parameterization of the Modified Marrone-Treanor (MMT) model~\cite{chaudhry25a} for coupled vibrational relaxation and dissociation in five-species air ($\mathrm{N_2}$, $\mathrm{O_2}$, $\mathrm{NO}$, $\mathrm{N}$ and $\mathrm{O}$) currently available.
+Models like this are needed for performing computational fluid dynamics (CFD) simulations of high-enthalpy flow, where air exists in a state of thermal and chemical nonequilibrium.

+For almost the entire time that hypersonic flow has been a subject of active study, the estimation of rate data for nonequilibrium air chemistry models has relied on ground tests, primarily in shock tubes.
+Such experiments are costly and, in complex mixtures such as partially dissociated air, the quantities of interest needed to calibrate model parameters may be affected by significant uncertainty.
+In practice, Park's two-temperature model~\cite{park90a} with its $\sqrt{T T_\mathrm{v}}$ dependence for the dissociation rate coefficient is still the most widely used.
+It may not have been derived from first-principles microscopic calculations, but its simple formulation and ready availability of rate parameters for relevant mixtures~\cite{park93a, park94a} makes its use in CFD codes rather straightforward.

 In recent decades an alternative approach has emerged, which relies on computational chemistry methods to generate reaction rate data essentially devoid of empiricism.
 It begins with the construction of ab initio potential energy surfaces (PESs) that dictate the instantaneous forces between colliding molecules arbitrarily arranged in physical space.
-At present, upward of 20 distinct PESs have been developed to predict the dynamics between the most relevant collision partners in five-species air ($\mathrm{N_2}$, $\mathrm{O_2}$, $\mathrm{NO}$, $\mathrm{N}$ and $\mathrm{O}$) in their respective ground electronic states.
+At present, upward of 20 distinct PESs have been developed to predict the dynamics between the most relevant collision partners in five-species air in their respective ground electronic states.
 These PESs were purpose-built for simulating inelastic and reactive collisions, because they explicitly allow for stretching, breaking and re-forming of chemical bonds between the colliding atoms.
 All PESs employed to arrive at the rate parameters presented in this work were originally generated by the University of Minnesota Computational Chemistry group~\cite{paukku13a, bender15a, lin16b, varga16a, paukku17a, varga17a, paukku18a, li20a, varga21a, varga21b} and can be found online~\cite{potlib21}.